AmosMalusi/Sales-Analysis-project-1/README.md

 ## Project Overview
 This project focuses on analysing retail sales data to understand overall business performance, identify top and underperforming products and regions, and highlight opportunities for improvement.
 The aim is to turn raw transactional data into clear, decision-ready insights.

-The project follows an end-to-end data analytics workflow, from data cleaning and analysis to visualisation and insight generation.
+The project follows an end-to-end data analytics PACE workflow, from data cleaning and analysis to visualisation and insight generation.

----

 ## Business Problem
 The business needs a clear view of: